What is COP?

 History of the convention

-In 1992, to the UN Framework Convention on Climate Change was created at the Rio Earth Summit.
+In 1992, the UN Framework Convention on Climate Change was created at the Rio Earth Summit.
 The ultimate objective of the Convention is to stabilise greenhouse gas concentrations "at a level that would prevent dangerous anthropogenic (human induced) interference with the climate system".

 The Convention has now been signed by 198 nations and territories (the Parties).
 In 2015, Parties signed the Paris Agreement which aims among other things to limit global temperature increase to ‘well below’ 2°C. Each year the climate COPs are held to review progress, make key decisions and negotiate agreements to coordinate climate action under both the UN Framework and the Paris Agreement.